fedimint/fedimint/fedimint-ui/apps/guardian-ui/README.md

 - **First terminal**

 1. Confirm you are in the root of fedimint repository
-1. Start fedimintd servers by running `./scripts/run-ui.sh new`
+1. Start fedimintd servers by running `./scripts/run-ui.sh`

 - **Second Terminal**